TheNinthKey/Recipes/README.md

 # Recipes
-Project for practicing HTML, CSS, and JS
+My first project for practicing HTML and CSS.